 Get the Employment Edge with Digital Badges

-Improve your employability with digital badges that recognize the skills and opportunities you participate in outside of the formal classroom.
+Improve your employability by earning digital badges that recognize your skills and those opportunities you experience outside of the classroom.
 Get credit for your skills and experience-based learning when you begin your job searching journey.

 How Does it Work?